 Giant's Causeway

 There are a total of 4 walking trails at the Giants Causeway, the blue, red, green and yellow trails.
-The blue route is shortest, it begins at the visitors centre and continues for about 15 minutes before reaching the main part of the Causeway.
+The blue route is the shortest and begins at the Visitor Centre and continues for about 15 minutes before reaching the main part of the Causeway.
 The distance until the very end of the trail is 0.8 miles where you will see the giant's boot.

 Opening times